PrincessG/Gilbert_et_al_2018/README.md

-# Gilbert_et_al_2018
+# Welcome to the Readme file!
-Repository for scripts and codes referred to in the manuscript "Filtering nucleotide sites by phylogenetic signal to noise ratio increases confidence in the Neoaves phylogeny generated from ultraconserved elements", which is currently in review.
+This is a repository for scripts and codes referred to in the manuscript "Filtering nucleotide sites by phylogenetic signal to noise ratio increases confidence in the Neoaves phylogeny generated from ultraconserved elements", which is currently in review.

 If you find this repository helpful please cite it using the following DOI: https://zenodo.org/badge/latestdoi/124963673